Fact sheet - German Council for Sustainable Development - In a nutshell: information on recent work items and modalities

 - Boosting public discussion on sustainability

 Marlehn Thieme chairs the RNE since 29 February 2012, and was a long standing member before.
-She is a member of the Council of the Evangelical Church in Germany (EKD) and director of the CSR section at Deutsche Bank AG.
+She is a member of the Council of the Evangelical Church in Germany (EKD) and has been director of the CSR section at Deutsche Bank AG until the end of 2013.
 Olaf Tschimpke, president of NABU (Nature and Biodiversity Conservation Union), is the RNE deputy chair.

 Sustainable development entails treating environmental aspects on an equal footing with social and economic aspects.
 Making this abundantly clear is one of the Council’s missions.
 Future-oriented management means that we have to leave future generations a globally intact ecological, social and economic system.
 The one cannot be achieved without the others.